theodora-sin/WebOS/README.md

 City Food Recommendation — Choose a city, browse photos of dishes, and get a restaurant recommendation along with its address.

+AI Usage:
+I mostly used Claude and ChatGPT to help me fix my code.
+This is because I needed help finding mistakes that I could not see.
+For example I had problems with syntax errors that I did not know how to fix.
+I also had issues, with class names that did not match..
+Sometimes I had specific problems like when a link stopped working after I added a picture to it.
+I came up with the idea, game design and how the screens would look all by myself.
+I did this work before I used any AI tools.
+I only used AI when I got stuck with problems that I could not solve on my own.
+So AI helped me find and fix coding mistakes.
+It did not help me come up with the core ideas or design of the project.
+I used Claude and ChatGPT to help me troubleshoot and correct coding errors not to generate the main ideas of the project.

 Imaging/audio contribution
 -gifthub logo:https://seeklogo.com/free-vector-logos/github
 -AI avatar: https://www.girlswhocodegirls.com/